 You have started your own blog and filled it with some content, it is time to take the next step – optimizing it!

-While browsing through your site you’ve probably noticed that it’s not loading as fast you want it to or some pictures take a while to load.
+While browsing through your site you’ve probably noticed that it’s not loading as fast you want it to or some pictures take some time to load.

-There’re could be several reasons for that and we’re about to discuss them (and learn how to solve them) in the article below.
+There’re could be several reasons for that and you are about to learn how to solve them.

 1. The importance of site-speed

-In general, sites that load fast perform better all around: they deliver better user experience, have higher engagement, and better conversion rates.
+In general, one can say that websites that load fast perform better all around: they deliver better user experience, have higher engagement, and better conversion rates.

 On top of that, Google has added page load speed to its ranking algorithms which will impact your SEO (Search Engine Optimization) ranking.